-Brief map-based summary reports at major milestones in the long-range transportation planning process as well as the draft long-range transportation plan will be displayed on the MPO webpage on the Bay-Lake Regional Planning Commission website.
+Draft plan chapters (as they are developed) as well as the full draft of the long-range transportation plan will be displayed on the MPO webpage on the Bay-Lake Regional Planning Commission website.

 Advertising

 Staff will place notices in one or more local newspapers and on the MPO webpage on the Bay-Lake Regional Planning Commission website announcing all public informational/ input meetings, public comment period and public hearing concerning the long-range transportation plan.